Creative Industries Strategy Session - image supplied.

 Creative Confidence Indicator Poll

-This annual poll for artists and creatives in South West Victoria is a pulse-check to shed light on how the community feels about their creative practice now and in the future.
+This annual poll for artists and creatives in the Great South Coast is a pulse-check to shed light on how the community feels about their creative practice now and in the future.
 Insights also help to review the impact of the South West Creative Industries Strategy.

 June-July 2024